 Applicable regulatory policy in Canada requires brokers and other intermediaries to seek voting instructions from Beneficial Shareholders in advance of shareholders' meetings.
 Every broker or other intermediary has its own mailing procedures and provides its own return instructions, which should be carefully followed by Beneficial Shareholders in order to ensure that their Common Shares are voted at the Meeting.
 Beneficial Shareholders will receive either a Management voting instruction form or, less frequently, a Management Proxy.
 Often, the voting instruction form supplied to a Beneficial Shareholder by its broker is identical to that provided to Registered Shareholders.
 However, its purpose is limited to instructing the Registered Shareholder how to vote on behalf of the Beneficial Shareholder.
-Beneficial Shareholder should follow the procedures set out below, depending on which type of form they receive.
+Beneficial Shareholders should follow the procedures set out below, depending on which type of form they receive.

 - (a) Management Voting Instruction Form.
 In most cases, a Beneficial Shareholder will receive, as part of the Meeting Materials, a Management voting instruction form.
 If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Management voting instruction form must be completed, signed and returned in accordance with the directions on the form.
-If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote and returned in accordance with the directions on the form.
-If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the Management voting instruction form in accordance with the directions provided, together with a form of proxy giving the right to attend and vote. - Management Proxy.
-Less frequently, a Beneficial Shareholder will receive, as part of the (b) Meeting Materials, a form of proxy that has already been signed by the intermediary (typically by a facsimile, stamped signature) which is restricted as to the number of Common Shares beneficially owned by the Beneficial Shareholder but which is otherwise uncompleted.
-If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxv and deposit it with Computershare, Proxy Department, 100 University Avenue, 9th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 9:00 a.m.
-(Vancouver time) on Friday, June 24, 2011 or with the Chairman of the Meeting prior to the commencement of the Meeting or any adjournment thereof.
+If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete, sign and return the Management voting instruction form in accordance with the directions provided, together with a form of proxy giving the right to attend and vote. - (b) Management Proxy.
+Less frequently, a Beneficial Shareholder will receive, as part of the Meeting Materials, a form of proxy that has already been signed by the intermediary (typically by a facsimile, stamped signature) which is restricted as to the number of Common Shares beneficially owned by the Beneficial Shareholder but which is otherwise uncompleted.
+If the Beneficial Shareholder does not wish to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must complete the Management Proxy and deposit it with Computershare, Proxy Department,

+100 University Avenue, 9th Floor, Toronto, Ontario, Canada M5J 2Y1, on behalf of the Corporation, so as not to arrive later than 11:00 a.m.
+Eastern Standard Time (Toronto time) on Thursday 26 September 2013.
 If a Beneficial Shareholder wishes to attend and vote at the Meeting in person (or have another person attend and vote on the Beneficial Shareholder's behalf), the Beneficial Shareholder must strike out the names of the persons named in the Management Proxy and insert the Beneficial Shareholder's (or such other person's) name in the blank space provided and return to Computershare as described above.